Sage-Bionetworks/rare-disease-workflows/README.md

-# rare-disease-workflows
+# Rare Disease Workflows
-Workflows for processing rare disease data on Synapse.
+This repo contains a list of workflows designed for accerating the interpretation of rare-disease data, currently applied to data within the NF-OSI.

 The goal of this repository is to faciliate harmonization across rare-disease datasets that are deposited onto [Synapse](http://synapse.org).
 These workflows will be centered around various stages of analysis, shown below.